Key Takeaways

 The U.S. Patent Office doesn't control fees charged by patent lawyers and agents.
 Many charge based on the time spent on preparing, filing, and managing an application.
 Total fees depend on the type of invention and complexity of managing after the Patent Office finishes the examination.

 If you need help filing any type of patent in New York, post your legal need on UpCounsel's marketplace today.
-Our qualified team of lawyers hail from Harvard and Yale Law Schools and have an average of 14 years' legal experience.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.